 In 1972, Esso Shipping became Exxon Shipping of Wilmington, Delaware where the tug was renamed as the Exxon Delaware Valley.
 However, Exxon later renamed the tug as the Exxon San Jacinto.

-When Sea River Maritime liquidated their assets the tug was acquired by McAllister Towing and Transportation of New York, New York.
+In 2003, the tug was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Roderick McAllister.

-Her capacities are 26,670 gallons of fuel oil, 628 gallons of lube oil and 3,480 gallons of potable water.
+The tug's capacities are 26,670 gallons of fuel oil, 628 gallons of lube oil and 3,480 gallons of potable water.